alohl669/SecureScripts/README.md

 cd SecureScripts/showCommands
 ```

+### Description

+showCommands is a tool to discover the processes that go in and out of execution.
+This is useful for identifying vulnerabilities and/or malicious applications.
+One of its most useful examples is for discovering CRON processes.
+The tool has the ability to use exclusion and inclusion filters and the ability to add and remove them easily.
+If a more detailed edition is desired, the txt files that are created can be modified.

 ### usage
 ```
 Usage:  ./showCommands.sh [[-h] | [-b] | [-w] | [-a] | [-e] | [-r] | [-d]]
         ./showCommands.sh [-h]
-Description: showCommands is a tool to discover the processes that go in and out of execution.
-This is useful for identifying vulnerabilities and/or malicious applications.
-One of its most useful examples is for discovering CRON processes.
-The tool has the ability to use exclusion and inclusion filters and the ability to add and remove them easily.
-If a more detailed edition is desired, the txt files that are created can be modified.

         -b      See excluded filters
         -w      See filters included
-        -a      Adds a filter to inclusion list. [showCommands.sh -a <filtro>] -e      Adds a filter to exclusion list. [showCommands.sh -e <filtro>] -r      Remove all filters
+        -a      Adds a filter to inclusion list. [showCommands.sh -a <filter>] -e      Adds a filter to exclusion list. [showCommands.sh -e <filter>] -r      Remove all filters
         -d      Document the output in a "report.txt" file -h      help